#config #notes #date #notera

 # Note db directory: Should be kept default unless you know what you're doing.

-# Export path: Feel free to change, just make sure valid path.
+# Export path: Feel free to change, just make sure of a valid path.

 # IMPORTANT: Choose an export format. 'md' or 'txt'. md tends to be better for exports